 This way you can take a guaranteed profit out from your parlay bet without risking losing the whole accumulator.

 Should you hedge the last leg of a parlay?

 I’m focusing on strategies that can guarantee a long-term profit or a short-term guaranteed win.
 So, I think hedging the last leg of a parlay bet is a smart decision in many cases.

-I don’t like parlay bets in general, because they are decreasing the chance of winning, even in the long run.
+I don’t like parlay bets in general, because they decrease the chance of winning, even in the long run.
 A small exception is accumulator bets with overpriced odds.

 But if you were lucky enough to win 5 of 6 legs of your parlay bet, I think it would be a smart decision to harvest your guaranteed profits by hedging the last leg.